The UK is the most centralised state in the developed world.

 Adult social care is littered with cases, up and down the country, where Whitehall has stymied good care and wasted millions in public money.
 If councils and service users have more influence over the whole budget we’ll save money and get much better care.

 Listening to Ed Miliband and Jon Cruddas this week the Labour party finally seems to be moving away from centralised control over delivery.
 It’s bold to win power to only to give it away.
 But the potential gains for communities, individuals and the future of public services are huge.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.